Africa Roundup: TLcom closes $71M fund, Jumo raises $55M, AWS partners with Safaricom – TechCrunch

 After the latest haul, Jumo has raised $146 million in capital, according to Crunchbase.

-Founded in 2015, the venture offers a full tech stack for partners to build savings, lending, and insurance products for customers in emerging markets.
+Founded in 2015, the venture offers a full tech stack for partners to build savings, lending and insurance products for customers in emerging markets.

 Jumo is active in six markets and plans to expand to two new countries in Africa (Nigeria and Ivory Coast) and two in Asia (Bangladesh and India).

-The company’s products have disbursed over $1 billion loans and served over 15 million people and small businesses, according to Jumo data.
+The company’s products have disbursed more than $1 billion in loans and served over 15 million people and small businesses, according to Jumo data.

 Jumo joins a growing list of African digital-finance startups raising big money from outside investors and expanding abroad.
 A $200 million investment by Visa in 2019 catapulted Nigerian payments firm Interswitch to unicorn status, the same year the company launched its Verge card product on Discover’s global network.